rust-lang/const-eval/const.md

 ### `Drop`

-Values of types that manually implement `Drop` (or contain fields/variants that do), can only be used as the final initialization value of a `const` or `static` item.
+Values of "needs drop" types
+can only be used as the final initialization value of a `const` or `static` item.
 They may not be used as intermediate values that would be dropped before the item were initialized.
 As an example: